SkillsFundingAgency/das-employerapprenticeshipsservice/README.md

 ```
 {   "Data": [     {       "Controller": "EmployerTeam",       "Action": "Invite"     }   ] }
 ```

-This is added to the configuration table of your local azure storage, with the PartiionKey being **LOCAL** and the RowKey being **SFA.DAS.EmployerApprenticeshipsService.Features_1.0**
+This is added to the configuration table of your local azure storage, with the PartitonKey being **LOCAL** and the RowKey being **SFA.DAS.EmployerApprenticeshipsService.Features_1.0**